US autism rate continues to rise, CDC says, pointing to greater awareness and better screening

 “When children are identified early, appropriate supports and services can be tailored to help them, and their families thrive,” she said in a statement.
 “Autistic children add value to our communities.
 Advocating for resources and funding to support autistic people across the lifespan is essential for a productive and healthy America.”

 The new study is based on surveillance data from 16 areas that participate in the CDC’s Autism and Developmental Disabilities Monitoring Network.
-The data are not nationally representative and encompass a different set of sites than the last report with data from 2020, which only captured data from 11 sites.
+The data is not nationally representative and encompasses a different set of sites than the last report with data from 2020, which captured data from only 11 sites.
 The CDC has also said that the Covid-19 pandemic led to “sustained lower levels” of evaluations and identification of autism across most of the surveillance network.

-Prevalence has also been found to vary widely by location; In 2022, rates ranged from about 1 in every 19 children in California to 1 in every 103 children in Laredo, Texas.
+Prevalence has also been found to vary widely by location; in 2022, rates ranged from about 1 in every 19 children in California to 1 in 103 in Laredo, Texas.

-“Research has not demonstrated that living in certain communities puts children at greater risk for developing (autism spectrum disorder),” CDC researchers wrote.
+“Research has not demonstrated that living in certain communities puts children at greater risk for developing [autism spectrum disorder],” the CDC researchers wrote.
 Instead, the difference in prevalence is more likely due to differences in the services available and practices used for evaluation and detection.

 In California, where autism rates have consistently been highest, a local initiative has trained hundreds of pediatricians to “screen and refer children for assessment as early as possible,” the new report notes.
 Insurance coverage can help improve early detection and diagnosis, the researchers say.
 In Pennsylvania, the site with the second highest autism prevalence, the state Medicaid policy covers children with disabilities regardless of their parents’ income.